megan-mai/meganmai-dh150/assignment07.md

 While other areas perform much better
 # ![2](wacg2.png)
 # ![2](good.png)
-In addition to the Impression Test, I did get input on the contrast of the text on the photo background, everyone (of the small sample I drew) agreed that the text was at LEAST legible.
+In addition to the Impression Test, I did get input on the contrast of the text on the photo background, everyone (of the small sample I asked) agreed that the text was at LEAST legible.
 ------------------
 ### User Testing
 #### Impression Test